 Discussion

-A total of 5 cats were used in the study.
-Each cat was fed with one Spirometra larva which developed to adult stage and started discharging eggs with feces of cat.
-Eggs were taken measurements of length and width.
-First day to observe eggs for each cat was recorded.
-Eggs per gram of feces was estimated using McMaster slide.
-Eggs produced per day was calculated.
-The day with highest discharge of eggs was recorded basing on eggs per gram of feces and eggs discharged per day.
+Add few lines about Spirometra and its zoonotic importance.
+Concise…its again repetition of materials and methods…No need to repeat again in discussion.

-The pre-patent period of Spirometra has been investigated by many previous researchers, who found that the methods used to asses the pre-patent period can be influenced by many factors, such as: (a) the size of faecal samples and the method by which the eggs were detected [7;8], (b) host species [9], (c) age and diet [10], (d) parasite age [10] and (e) crowding of the parasites in the definitive host [10].These findings conform to what it has been observed and reported in the study as methods were optimized using the above mentioned studies as a guide.
-The pre-patent period for S, erinacei in the cat has been observed to be more than 45 days and 15 days respectively [11; 12].
+The pre-patent period of Spirometra has been investigated by many -researchers previously, who found that the methods used to asses the pre-patent period can be influenced by many factors, such as: (a) the size of faecal samples and the method by which the eggs were detected [7;8], (b) host species [9], (c) age and diet [10], (d) parasite age [10] and (e) crowding of the parasites in the definitive host [10].These findings conform to what it has been observed and reported in the study as methods were optimized using the above mentioned studies as a guide.
+The pre-patent period for S, erinacei in the cat has been observed to be more than 45 days and 15 days, respectively [11; 12].
 Also it has been reported the pre-patent period of S.erinaceieuropaei to be 8-10 days [13].
 All these observations conform with the observation in our study.
 Among the 5 cats which were used in this study (Cats A, B, C, D and E), only Cat C was male and the others were all females.
-This gender difference could be the cause for the delayed pre-patency of the cat in our study.
+This gender difference could be the cause for the delayed pre-patency of the cat in our study (Any literature to support this reason?
+Please add).

 The daily egg out is an important measurement of the biology and fecundity of the parasite as reported by [14;13].
 They reported that daily egg production had a cyclical fluctuation, with peaks and intervening periods when no eggs were produced.
 In the present study, the daily egg output of 5 cats showed cyclical fluctuations, with peaks and intervening periods when no eggs were produced (Fig.3-7).
 The thousands of eggs produced by single worms establishes the fact that the fecundity of these parasites are in line with survival instincts of species in harsh and difficult environmental conditions.
 It is difficult for a parasite to locate the right intermediate hosts and definite host.
 Therefore, an extremely fecund parasite will be much adapted to the ever changing environmental conditions.